alessandropedone/sparse-matrix/README.md

 - review normal algorithms and add parallel execution policies where possibile

 README.md (
-    need of TBB,
+    need of TBB, V
-    we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower, put a test about this [keep compress_parallel in order to see the parallelization overhead] please run multiple times,
+    we didn't implement COO since COOmap is clearly more efficient, V explain why parallel implementation of compress is slower, ~~put a test about this~~ [keep compress_parallel in order to see the parallelization overhead] please run multiple times,
     results interpretation,
     structure of the code and the output)